jnnnnn/EDAP/README.md

   3. Triquadrant target: bright yellow/orange (I don't think you can change this)
   4. Saf Diseng: blue channel

 To see the key mappings used you will need to read the code, see Pilot.cs.
-You can change them when you build it.
+You can (obviously) change them before build/run.
 The numpad is used for orientation; F, P, X are various throttle, etc.

 This project uses OpenCVSharp, which should be downloaded automatically when you try to build the project.